Brentwood High School (New York)

-Brentwood High School is a secondary school in Brentwood, New York, United States.
-It is one of the largest high schools in New York State, and is in Suffolk County, Long Island.
+Brentwood High School is a secondary school on Long Island in Brentwood, New York, on United States.
+It is one of the largest high schools in New York state.
 It is a part of the Brentwood Union Free School District.

 History

-1951–1970
+20th century

 The first class to graduate from Brentwood High School was the class of 1957.
 Before that, public school students in the district attended Bay Shore High School.

 Brentwood High School began with the Ross Building, with its tennis courts and state-of-the-art swimming pool.

 In 1961, Eugene G. Hoyt, then the District Principal, and Raymond Scheele of Hofstra University presented a plan for curriculum development to Dr. Meade of the Ford Foundation.
 On the basis of this work, the foundation awarded Brentwood High School (with Hofstra as the "cooperating university") a grant of more than $300,000 for curriculum development.

 The Sonderling Building was completed and opened in September 1964.
 It was named for the then-President of the Board of Education, Edward Sonderling.

 During the summer of 1968 (in compliance with the Architectural Barriers Act of 1968), temporary portable classrooms were constructed between the Ross and Sonderling Buildings, housing the language and health classes.
 The Guy di Pietro Building was later constructed between the two main buildings and named in honor of the late social studies department chair who became the Superintendent of Schools in 1973 and remained so until his death in 1985.

 On January 11, 1968, then-Senator Robert F. Kennedy visited Brentwood High School and spoke to 800+ students, parents and faculty in the Sonderling auditorium.
 After giving a short address, he opened the floor to questions and asked his own questions of the audience.